assignments-codex/level-1-assignments/week-1/day-5-assignment.md

 #### Objective

-Show solid progress in Lesson 8 by adding images correctly and capturing evidence.
+Unit 2 Lesson 8 Using Images.
+Show progress adding images correctly.

 #### Requirements

 1. Do any one 8.7 Practice activity.
 2. Do any one 8.10 Assessment item.
+3. Include at least one `img` with meaningful `alt` and a short attribution note if needed.

-3. Screenshots
+#### Screenshots

-   - Bubble view from Lesson 8 showing your completions
+- Lesson 8 bubble view showing today’s completions
-   - One screenshot of your page or code from today that includes an `img` with `alt` and a short attribution note if required
+- One screenshot of your page or code from today

-4. Reflection
+#### Reflection

-   - Which HTML elements are still fuzzy for you
+- Which HTML elements are still fuzzy
-   - One CSS or image tip you will remember
+- One tip to remember a tag or attribute
 - One thing you improved this week

-Rubric (20 pts)
+#### Rubric (20 pts)

-- Lesson 8 completion 0 to 5
+- Lesson 8 completion 0–5
-- Page or code present 0 to 5
+- Page or code present 0–5
-- Images use `img` with `alt` and attribution when needed 0 to 5
+- Images use `img` with `alt` and attribution when needed 0–5
-- Reflection quality 0 to 5
+- Reflection quality 0–5